Breastfeeding a baby with a heart condition

 Please bear in mind that it could be several days to several weeks before you may be able to feed at the breast, after your baby’s surgery.

-If you do feel that your baby is feeding inefficiently, then expressing after a feed will help to generate more milk, and that milk can be given to your baby as well.
-I would also strongly encourage you to learn the technique of breast compression because that is a technique that will help to push more milk out to your baby if he is feeding inefficiently.
+I would also strongly encourage you to learn the technique of breast compression because that is a technique that will help to push more milk out of the breast to your baby, helping him to get more.